bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 {layout="Launch"}
 # Grouped Samples

-Depending on the question we're asking, it makes more sense to ask them about "just the cats" or "just the dogs".
+Depending on the question we're asking, sometimes it makes more sense to ask about "just the cats" or "just the dogs".

-Averaging every animal together will give us an answer, but they may not be _useful_ answers.
+**Averaging every animal together will give us an answer, but they may not be _useful_ answers.**

 <!--